 - M – dismissal

 The employer must also provide on the ROE some facts regarding the termination.
 Prudent employers just write one short sentence, such as “no more work for employee due to restructuring”.

-For regular terminations, I usually advise employers to always put down, “A – work shortage“, unless the employer actually has “just cause” to terminate the employe.
-This code gives Service Canada no reason to refuse the employee his or her EI.
+For regular terminations and layoffs, I usually advise employers to always put down, “A – work shortage“, unless the employer actually has “just cause” to terminate the employee.
+This code gives Service Canada no reason to refuse the employee his or her EI (continued below).

 If the employer, however, uses code M – dismissal, for a “just cause” dismissal, it had better be right.
 It should conduct an investigation and consult an employment lawyer or HR expert.
 Otherwise, if the “just cause” allegations are proven misplaced, the employer could be liable for bad faith or punitive damages in a wrongful dismissal lawsuit.
 This is to punish employers for causing employees unneeded delay in receiving their EI entitlement.

 At the same time, if an employer actually has just cause, it should always allege it, and state the facts backing it up on the ROE under the description for a code M – dismissal.
 If the employee sues for wrongful dismissal, the ROE could be used as evidence, and the ROE should match what the employer alleges in court.

 © 2020 Employment Lawyer Toronto

 RECORD OF EMPLOYMENT CODES